alidcastano/alidcastano-jekyll/_treasure-trove/books/calNewport-SoGood.md

     build career capital&mdash;and let your passion follow you

 thoughts: |
-   The most useful career advice I've read.
-Which now upon reflection, seems obvious&mdash;goes to show how we can wrap our thoughts around bad advice just cause it's sexier, i.e., follow your passion.
-If you're unhappy with your current work situation, before you drop everything on a whim, read this book&mdash;I'm glad I did&mdash;and go build some career capital.
-(Only criticism: very repetitive--I recommend the audio version.)
+   Most useful career advice I've read.
+I'll admit, most of the insights now upon reflection seem obvious.
+Only goes to show how easy it is to wrap your thoughts around bad advice just cause it's sexier,i.e., follow your passion.
+Before you quit your job on a whim, read this book&mdash;I'm glad I did&mdash; and go build some career capital. <br>(Only criticism: very repetitive--I recommend the audio version.)

 quote: |
     "Don't follow your passion but let your passion follow you <br>